awallef/threecake/README.md

 * Install bower: `npm install bower -g`

 ## Configure cake PHP
-* Change the value of 'Security.salt' in app/Config/core.php
+* Change the value of 'Security.salt' in `app/Config/core.php`
-* Change the value of 'Security.cipherSeed' in app/Config/core.php
+* Change the value of 'Security.cipherSeed' in `app/Config/core.php`
-* Rename APP/Config/database.php.default to APP/Config/database.php
+* Rename `app/Config/database.php.default` to `app/Config/database.php`
+* Replace your DB connection values in `app/Config/database.php`
-* Create the basic tables Trois needs `.path/app/Console/cake schema create`
+* Create the basic tables Trois plugin needs `.path/app/Console/cake schema create`

 ## Usage

-Edit those two file as you need
+Edit those two file as you need to:

 `Gruntfile.js` and `package.json`.

+Open your terminal and from inside your app:

 Run `npm install && bower install` to install all dependencies your app needs